 This week, I’m going to discuss 5 tips for teaching story structure.
-We will learn how to dive deeper into beginning, middle, and ending in fiction text.
+We will learn how to dive deeper into the beginning, middle, and ending of fiction texts.
 Text structure focuses on beginning, middle, and end and is taught in 2nd and 3rd grades.
 Although 1st graders should definitely learn about the beginning, middle, and end of the story, they focus on that more during retelling and story elements.
 This standard focuses explicitly on referring to the text and is not a standard for first grade, just 2nd and 3rd.
-Here are the two common core standards we will be discussing.
+Here are the three common core standards we will be discussing.

 The Standards of Story Structure